 “If a couple is planning to marry and an adoption is part of the big picture, it may be more advantageous for the adoption to take place before the couple marries,” he wrote in the “Top 10” guide.

-To Marry or not to marry?
+To marry or not to marry?

-LGBT couples who are contemplating marriage face a few other estate planning challenges as well.
+LGBTQ couples who are contemplating marriage face a few other estate planning challenges as well.

 Before marriage was an option, life partners could leave each other whatever portion of their estate they deemed fit.
 They could bequeath, say, 10 percent of their assets, and leave the rest to their kids or other family members.
 Or they could leave their partner nothing at all.